Cardinals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Byron Buxton and the Minnesota Twins square off against the St. Louis Cardinals and starter Dakota Hudson on Wednesday at 7:45 PM ET at Busch Stadium.
+Byron Buxton and Nolan Arenado will be among the stars on display when the Minnesota Twins play the St. Louis Cardinals on Thursday at 7:45 PM ET, at Busch Stadium.

-The Cardinals are listed as +110 moneyline underdogs for this matchup with the favored Twins (-130).
-The total is 8.5 runs for the game (with -120 odds to go over and +100 odds on the under).
+The Cardinals are listed as +125 moneyline underdogs for this matchup against the Twins (-150).
+The over/under is 9 runs for this contest (with -110 odds to hit the over and -110 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.